Skilled Nursing Facility (SNF) Quality Reporting Program (QRP)

 Who can see the reported data?

-CMS must make quality data available to the public.
+The Centers for Medicare & Medicaid Services (CMS) must make quality data available to the public.
 However, before the data is made public, SNF providers will have the opportunity to review it.